Kotexander/pathtracer/README.md

 My pathtracer using a WGPU.

 Works on Linux and Windows.
-However, so far this doesn't work on Mac.

 ---